 I took a few just-add-boiling-water Nomad Nutrition meals along on a recent backpacking trip to Shi Shi Beach in Washington’s Olympic National Park.
 Greg and I shared them for dinner each night.
 Read on to find out what we thought.
-(And if you like what you read, there’s a discount code for you at the bottom of the post!)

 If you’ve been to Hungary, you might have tried goulash, the national dish.
 It’s somewhere in between a soup and stew and flavoured heavily with paprika.
 The traditional version also contains big chunks of beef.
 Being vegetarian, the Nomad Nutrition version of goulash ends up being a pretty hearty vegetable stew.
 It has potatoes, onions, peppers, lentils, zucchini, carrots, tomatoes, mushrooms and garlic, along with the required Hungarian paprika.
 Vegetables are rare in the backcountry so I really liked how the flavour of the vegetables really came through in this dish.
 Greg and I also appreciated the tasty paprika seasoning.